grid-line

 8. The Recovery Equipment Market Takes Off

-Back in the day, exercise recovery could be summed up with one word:
+Exercise recovery was traditionally summed up with one word: "Rest".

 But thanks to emerging research into workout recovery, it's clear that rest is only part of the equation.